MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/create-pull-request.md

 All inputs are optional but you probably want to set some of these:

 - `title` for PR title.
-- `branch` for branch name.
+- `branch` for branch name to create.
 - `delete-branch` - Delete the branch when closing pull requests, and when undeleted after merging.
 Recommend `true`.
+I don't know how this compares to the settings of the repo.
+This optional might not be useful.

 ## No action and across repos